New living environments

 From the neighbourhood ...

-In Europe, neighbourhood development has replaced town planning - urbanisation leads to an increase in density on urban properties.
+In Europe, neighbourhood development has replaced urban design - urbanisation leads to an increase in density on urban properties.
 It usually takes the form of regeneration of the existing urban fabric or the demolition of derelict areas to form a new quarter.

 We focus on multifunctionality and structural flexibility - from the networked neighbourhood to the various uses within a building to the flexible layout of an individual apartment.